Home

 Regular Cleaning

-Regular cleaning of both the interior and exterior of your windshield is essential.
-It removes dirt, dust, and grime, providing clear visibility and preventing scratches caused by debris.
+Regular cleaning of both interior and exterior removes dirt, dust, and grime, providing clear visibility and preventing scratches caused by debris.

 Wiper Blade Replacement

-Wiper blades should be replaced regularly to avoid streaks and smears on your windshield.
-Worn-out blades can cause scratches on the glass surface and impede visibility during rain or snow.
+Replace wiper blades regularly to avoid streaks and smears.
+Worn-out blades can cause scratches and impede visibility during rain or snow.

 Avoiding Direct Sunlight

-Prolonged exposure to direct sunlight can weaken your windshield over time, leading to warping or cracking.
-Whenever possible, park your vehicle in shaded or covered areas to protect the windshield from excessive UV exposure.
+Prolonged UV exposure can weaken your windshield over time.
+Whenever possible, park in shaded or covered areas to protect from excessive UV exposure.

 Types of Windshields